bRuttaZz/kart-ksrtc/README.md

 - Migrate to appropriate version controller, like subversion (I admit Git is a terrible place for version control binary files.
 Anywho I'm too lazy to learn SVN or other mangers rn (feel free to contribute)
+- Fix rear wheel texture baking issues and other baking glitches.
 - Add STK character animations.
 - Make it pretty, and more cartoonish
 - Adding shadows and other properties.